bo1623/bo1623.github.io/_posts/2019-09-15-rails_and_javascript_project_-_trading_app.markdown

 }
 ```

 And there you have it, a not-so brief overview of my Rails-Javascript project.
+There's so much more functionality I have incorporated into this app that would take thousands more words to explain, so I'll just stop here and if you're interested in learning more about this app, feel free to visit my github [repository](https://github.com/bo1623/Javascript-Project-Stock-Trading-App).

 Thanks for reading :)